 With the recent rise in popularity of Japanese Whiskey, Sake and Japanese beers, have you ever wondered whether Japanese wine is a thing?
 Something that is typically unknown is that the climate of Japan, with its long north-south axis and four colourful seasons, gives birth to wines that are truly unique and reflect the characteristics of each region.

 Let’s go through two of the distinct difference between Japanese wine.
 There are two types of wine produced in Japan, Japanese wine and Domestically produced wine.
-Japanese wine is a type of wine that is made exclusively locally sourced from Japan, and produced grapes.
+Japanese wine is a type of wine that is made exclusively from locally sourced Japanese raw materials.
 Domestically produced wine is a type of wine that is made in Japan, however, the raw materials used are sourced from abroad.

 Here are some of the top wine breweries in Japan: